shehan-jay/authorization/README.md

 # Authentication Methods Demo

-This project demonstrates various authentication methods in both Python and Java.
+This project demonstrates various authentication methods in Go, PHP, Python, and Java.
 Each authentication method is implemented as a separate module with both server and client components.

 ## Project Structure